harryfb/Embedded-Programming-5-Project/README.md

 A full description of the project, detailng a more in depth description can be found in under the wiki tab of the project.

 ## Installation
+There are three c++ libraries that must be downloaded before this project can be compiled:

++BCM2835 library which can be obtained from
++QT4
++Qwt (QT widgets)

 ## Compling
 The program can be compiled using the qmake command in the /FinalQtCameraCode project directory.